MattFordd/Code_Compiler/README.md

 **INTELLIJ PROJECT**

-Written in Java along with the use of ANTLR.
+Written in Java along with the use of ANTLR as part of a University assignment.

 A Lexer and Parser for a simple programming language.